This morning, the Duchess of Cambridge (or the Countess of Strathearn as she’s styled in Scotland) visited Edinburgh for a series of engagements.

 Next, she headed over to the Wester Hailes Education Centre.
-Here, Kate visted another one of her patronages in action, The Art Room.
+Here, Kate visited another one of her patronages in action, The Art Room.

 The Art Room is a charity that helps children experiencing emotional and behavioural difficulties.
 The charity helps children increase self-esteem, self-confidence and independence through art therapy.
 There are currently eight Art Rooms stationed in schools in Oxfordshire, London and Edinburgh.

-Duing her visit to the school, Kate took part in a round table discussion.
+During her visit to the school, Kate took part in a roundtable discussion.
 She learned how The Art Room works in close partnership with local support agencies to maximise the impact of its work within the wider Wester Hailes community.